-15.4 Calculating H Fields from Magnetization: mag2hfield
+16.5 Calculating H Fields from Magnetization: mag2hfield

-The mag2hfield utility takes a micromagnetic problem specification file (.mif, see Sec.
-17.1) and a magnetization file (.omf, see Sec.
-17.3) and uses the mmSolve2D (Sec.
-9) computation engine to generate files for the resulting component (magnetostatic, exchange, crystalline anisotropy) and total H fields.
+The mag2hfield utility takes a MIF 1.1 micromagnetic problem specification file (.mif, see Sec.
+18.1.1) and a magnetization file (.omf, see Sec.
+18.3) and uses the mmSolve2D (Sec.
+9) computation engine to calculate the resulting component (magnetostatic, exchange, crystalline anisotropy, Zeeman) and total energy and/or H fields.
 The main use of this utility to study the fields in a simulation using magnetization files generated by an earlier mmSolve2D run.